ccurtisj/readme/README.md

 Collaboration is key.
 Diverse perspectives lead to better decisions and stronger products.
 Encourage feedback and pushback from colleages.
 How can I minimize feedback delay from the front lines?

 ### Simplicity Over Complexity
 Prioritize simplicity to create clear, effective products.
 What can I remove here?
-Enbrace addition via subtraction.
+Embrace addition via subtraction.

 ### Context is King
 Understand the problem deeply before jumping into solutions.
 What's been tried before?
 What's not working?
 What progress are we trying to make?

-### I'm Always Willing to Kill My Darlings
+### Willing to Kill My Darlings
-Let go of features or ideas that no longer serve our goals.
+I gladly let go of features or ideas that no longer serve our goals.

 ### Data Rules Everything Around Me
 What data am I basing this decision off of?
 How confident am I?
 What was the outcome?
 How can I improve the next decision?